brianmicklethwaitarchive/brianmicklethwaitarchive-jekyll/aboutbrian/iea_tributes.markdown

 actually, you [became] deep, deep into architecture.
 Whatever you were meant to be doing, you were doing something else.

 It did work because Cambridge did pick you up to study architecture.
-At the time my college was quite close to the school of architecture and you used to turn up with a gaggle of your architecture student friends.
+At the time my college was quite close to the school of architecture and you used to turn up with a gaggle of your architectural student friends.
 But actually by then architecture had slightly lost its lustre.

 [...]

 But anyway the school of architecture threw you out after a year and you found yourself in Essex.
 [Brian: I went to Essex.]
 You went to Essex!
 You went to Essex by choice.
 ...
-Except of course by the time you got to Essex, there was nothing more fascinating than [Anne Brown?].
-And Anne Brown totally absorbed your life.
+Except of course by the time you got to Essex, there was nothing more fascinating than am-dram.
+And am-dram totally absorbed your life.
 Somehow you survived all of this but you didn't quite land up with a qualification for any job that you would have been prepared to take on. ...
 Brian is very good at driving a van, and for some time he was delivering [number plates] the length and breadth of Britain.